SAINT PATRICK STEWARDSHIP PRAYER

 These projects will be scheduled for completion as soon as sufficient bids are received, and construction can occur and will require the parish to take a short term or construction loan, which the Finance Council has approved.

 One section of our school roof was replaced in 2017.
-The remaining sections of roof are in need of replacement with some sections of the roof last replaced in the 1960’s!
-That makes it over fifty years old!
-In September 2019, additional roof leaks were discovered, and it is urgent that we respond quickly as there is a real danger of damage being done to our building.
+The remaining sections of roof were in need of replacement with some sections of the roof last replaced in the 1960’s!
+That made it over fifty years old!
+In September 2019, additional roof leaks were discovered, and it became urgent that we respond quickly as there was real danger of damage being done to our building.

 (Estimate range $155,000 – $185,000)

 In 2018, significant work was done to upgrade the electronic controls for our HVAC system.
 More work needs to be completed on the HVAC system to repair valves that are currently not functioning, update controls, and replace the air conditioning unit.
 The heating boilers were replaced in 2011.
 They are in good condition and do not require replacing at this time or anytime in the near future.
-We have one company that we have been working with and we have a bid from them that is two years old.
-The contractor is currently updating this bid, and another contractor has been identified to provide a second bid.
-These bids will be reviewed by our committee.
 We are also in the process of working with Focus on Energy to determine the amount of energy savings this will bring our parish, and to secure any available rebates.
+After bids were reviewed by our committee, they chose J. F. AHERN CO. out of Eau Claire, WI.
+Work will commence in mid-October 2020.

 (Bid range $242,000 – $277,000)

 The boiler providing heat for the north end of the building was purchased used when it was installed.
-Our maintenance staff believes it has the real potential to fail in the next five years.
+Our maintenance staff believed it had the real potential to fail in the next five years, which it did in the spring of 2020.
+With the need to add duct work, it only made sense to bring both heat and cool air to the north end.
 More efficient systems provide both heating and cooling.
-With the need to add duct work, it only makes sense to bring both heat and cool air to the north end.
-In the south end of our building, we have been using individual cooling units.
-These are highly inefficient and in some areas like our school kitchen are simply not effective.
-We have secured one estimate, and another contractor is in process.
-We have worked with both contractors previously and have been pleased with their work.
-Once we have both bids a committee will make the final recommendation.
+In the south end of our building, we had been using individual cooling units.
+These were highly inefficient and in some areas like our school kitchen were simply not effective.
 We are also working with Focus on Energy to determine the amount of energy savings this will bring our school and secure any available rebates for this effort.
+In the summer of 2020, Steiner Plumbing, Electric & Heating Inc. out of River Fall, WI was hired to begin this project.
+It was finished in early October, 2020.
+As 38% of pledge fees had already been received by the Parish by the project’s completion, the cost of this project was already paid in full.

 TIER TWO PROJECTS: Replace, update and add what is needed